davideberlein/kanboard-presenter/README.md

 ## Kanboard
 This app needs a running fguillot/kanboard server and its API Token as prerequisite.<br>
-The Proxy communicates with the the Kanboard using its JSON RPC interface.<br>
+The Proxy communicates with the Kanboard using its JSON RPC interface.<br>
 Compatibility was tested up to Kanboard v1.0.13 API.

 ## Structure